 - gender (males are two-thirds more likely than women)

-- diet high in foods that are smoked, dried, salted, or pickled
+- a diet high in foods that are smoked, dried, salted, or pickled

 - smoking and alcohol abuse